SimonSapin/exyr.org/exyr/pages/2011/hashing-passwords.markdown

 http://tea.moertel.com/articles/2006/12/15/never-store-passwords-in-a-database).
 There is plenty already on the *why*, so I’ll focus on the *how*.

+The precautions I’m taking here may seem overkill, but they’re really easy to implement so there is no reason not to.

 The scenario we want to protect from is an attacker getting access to the database.
 Of course you should try to prevent that in the first place, but it has happened before.